 Why do you need a content plan?

 Owning media channels giving direct access to your priority audiences is one of the great pluses of the digital revolution.
-Site traffic, leads and sales can all be generated but the downside is a daily tsunami of content making attracting your audience’s attention and engagement a huge challenge.
+Site traffic, leads and sales can all be generated but the downside is a daily tsunami of content and attracting your audience’s attention and engagement is a huge challenge.

 A well conceived content and social strategy is the starting point for meeting this challenge and a content plan is the central tool for successful execution.
 So often, people start producing content without a plan and run out of steam within a few weeks.

 Before developing your plan, you need to know:

 - who you’re talking to and what motivates them.

 - what resources you already have (video, white papers, a blog, imagery) and what resources (time and budget) you can devote to creating new content.

 - other sources of good content in your sector.
 Finding and re-publishing other people’s content is vital to creating authority and making your feeds worth following.
 Of course, you need to acknowledge the source.